Fisheries Accounting: Integrating Stock Assessment

 Depletion = Gross catch - Sustainable yield (if positive; otherwise zero)

-The SEEA CF notes that "some year-on-year variation in the actual changes in the population must be accepted as part of the accounting, and depletion should therefore be recorded only when the extraction is beyond a normal level of natural growth (less natural losses)"[22].
+The SEEA CF notes that "depletion should therefore be recorded only when the extraction is beyond a normal level of natural growth (less natural losses)"[19].

 Recording catch and extraction

-The SEEA CF recommends using gross catch as the measure of extraction: "the most common catch concept used in practice is that of 'landings'.
-Landings are directly linked to the economic value of the product.
-However, this measure excludes the discards of organisms incidentally caught through harvesting activity (discarded catch) as well as the amount of the catch used for own consumption.
-For the SEEA, the measurement of discarded catch is an important contributory factor to a full understanding of the linkages between economic activity and the impact on aquatic resources"[24].
+The SEEA CF recommends gross catch as the measure of extraction, noting that landings exclude "discards of organisms incidentally caught through harvesting activity (discarded catch) as well as the amount of the catch used for own consumption"[21].
 For treatment of discards and residuals, see TG-3.4 Flows from Economy to Environment.

 For asset accounting, gross catch is preferred as it reflects the full impact on the fish stock.
-However, for monetary valuation, the value typically derives from landings or retained catch (the portion that enters economic transactions).
+For monetary valuation, value typically derives from landings or retained catch.

 Monetary asset accounts

-1. Quota and licence valuation: Where individual transferable quotas (ITQs) exist and are traded, "it is possible to estimate the value of the aquatic resources from the market prices of these entitlements"[27].
-If quotas are perpetual and cover the whole stock, total quota value approximates total stock value.
+1. Quota and licence valuation: Where individual transferable quotas (ITQs) exist and are traded, "it is possible to estimate the value of the aquatic resources from the market prices of these entitlements"[24].
+Where quotas cover only a portion of the stock, the ITQ-based value applies to the commercially quoted portion; the unquoted portion should be estimated using the net present value of resource rent approach.
+Document the assumed quota coverage ratio as part of account metadata.

-The 2025 SNA treatment of unmanaged stocks--where no asset is recorded on the balance sheet despite ongoing economic exploitation--creates a tension with the goal of comprehensive ocean accounting.
-An unmanaged but economically exploited stock has real physical existence and may experience depletion with sustainability implications.
-The recommended approach is to compile physical asset accounts for all commercially exploited stocks regardless of management status, as physical accounts document the state and trends of the resource independently of ownership conventions.
-Monetary asset accounts should follow 2025 SNA conventions for the core accounts (recording zero value for unmanaged stocks) but may include supplementary tables showing hypothetical resource rent values to illustrate the economic significance of the resource.
-This treatment is consistent with the general approach to asset boundary issues discussed in TG-3.1 Asset Accounts.
+The recommended approach is to compile physical asset accounts for all commercially exploited stocks regardless of management status.
+Monetary asset accounts should follow 2025 SNA conventions for the core accounts (recording zero value for unmanaged stocks) but may include supplementary tables showing hypothetical resource rent values.
+See TG-3.1 Asset Accounts for the general treatment of asset boundary issues.

 Catch per unit effort as a stock indicator